LewisLiu819/COMPSCI-0.10/en/week08/lesson8.2.md

+---
+title: "Lesson 8.2: Digital Scrapbook Creation"
+parent: "Week 8: Data Organization and Digital Projects"
+nav_order: 2
+lang: en
+---

+{% include simple-language-toggle.html %}

 # Lesson 8.2: Digital Scrapbook Creation

-**Duration:** 50 minutes
-**Format:** Personal Project + Information Organization **Unit:** Problem Solving and Logic (Week 6-8)

-## Learning Objectives
-By the end of this lesson, students will be able to:
-- Organize personal information in digital format
-- Create multimedia presentations combining text, images, and interactivity
-- Apply programming skills to personal expression
-- Demonstrate understanding of information organization principles

-## Lesson Structure

-### Planning Personal Digital Scrapbook (15 minutes)
-- Brainstorm categories of personal information to include
-- Plan organization structure (pages, sections, navigation)
-- Consider audience and purpose for scrapbook
-- Sketch layout and design ideas

-### Digital Scrapbook Programming (30 minutes)
-- Create multiple scenes/pages for different topics
-- Add personal information, interests, and favorites
-- Include interactive elements (touch to reveal information)
-- Practice good organization and clear navigation

-### Peer Sharing and Feedback (5 minutes)
-- Partners explore each other's digital scrapbooks
-- Provide positive feedback and suggestions
-- Appreciate different organizational approaches and personal content

-## Materials Needed
-- Planning worksheets for scrapbook organization
-- Devices with Scratch Jr.
-- Access to simple drawing tools or pre-made graphics
-- Personal information prompt cards
-- Sharing guidelines for peer feedback

-## Assessment

-### Formative
-- Quality of planning and organization
-- Successful implementation of multiple scenes/pages
-- Creative use of interactive elements
-- Clear navigation and user-friendly design

-### Summative
-Complete digital scrapbook with at least 4 organized sections and functional navigation.

-## Personal Expression and Identity
-- Reflection on personal interests and characteristics
-- Cultural sharing and appreciation
-- Development of digital identity and representation
-- Pride in personal accomplishments and growth

-## Technology Skills Development
-- Multi-page project management
-- File organization and naming
-- User interface design principles
-- Integration of multiple media types

-## Extension Opportunities
-- Create scrapbooks for historical figures (social studies integration)
-- Design scrapbooks for story characters (language arts integration)
-- Make collaborative class scrapbook
-- Share scrapbooks with families for back-to-school night

-## Vocabulary Reinforced
-- Organization
-- Navigation
-- Scene
-- Interactive
-- Multimedia
-- Digital identity
+Welcome, creators!
+It's time to bring everything you've learned together into one amazing project: a digital scrapbook that is all about YOU.
+This is your chance to use your programming superpowers to tell your own story and show off your unique personality.

+## What You'll Learn

+By the end of this project, you'll be able to:
+- Plan and organize a multi-page digital project.
+- Combine pictures, words, and interactive buttons to create a cool multimedia experience.
+- Use your coding skills to express who you are.
+- Feel proud of a big project that you planned and built yourself!

+## Your Creation Plan

+### Planning Your "About Me" Scrapbook (15 minutes)
+- Let's brainstorm!
+What makes you, YOU?
+What pages should go in your scrapbook?
+(Ideas: My Family, My Hobbies, My Favorite Things, My Goals).
+- You'll be the designer.
+On paper, sketch out the different pages and think about how a user will navigate between them.
+- Who is this scrapbook for?
+(Maybe for your family, or for your friends to get to know you better!)

+### Build Your Masterpiece!
+(30 minutes)
+- Time to bring your plan to life in Scratch Jr.!
+- Your main goal is to create a scrapbook with different "pages" (scenes) that users can explore.
+- Add your personal information, your favorite things, and anything else that tells your story.
+- Make it interactive!
+Use buttons that, when tapped, take the user to a different page or reveal a secret message.

+### The Grand Showcase (5 minutes)
+- Let's explore each other's amazing scrapbooks!
+- As you look at a partner's project, give them a compliment and ask a question about their creation.
+- Let's celebrate all the unique and creative ways we told our own stories with code.

+## Your Creator's Toolkit
+- Planning worksheets to help you design your scrapbook layout
+- Your device with Scratch Jr.
+- Idea cards with prompts about your favorite things to get you started
+- A respectful and curious attitude for our Grand Showcase!

+---

+## How to Make an Awesome Scrapbook
+- We'll look at your plan.
+Is it well-organized with clear ideas for each page?
+- **The Navigation Test:** Can a friend easily find their way through the different pages of your scrapbook?
+- Your finished project will be an amazing showcase of your creativity and all the programming skills you've learned!

+## New Tech Words to Master
+- **Navigation:** How a user moves around your project, from one page or scene to another.
+- **Multimedia:** A project that combines different types of media, like text, pictures, and interactive buttons.
+- **Digital Identity:** All the things that make you unique, shared in a digital way.
+This scrapbook is a part of your digital identity!